theodox/theodox.github.io/pelican/content/blog/2014/all_your_base.md

 Title: Maya GUI II: All Your Base Classes Are Belong To Us
 Date: 2014-03-28 09:30:00.000
 Category: blog
-Tags: Maya, python, GUI, programming
+Tags: Maya, python, GUI, programming, mGui
 Slug: all_your_base
 Authors: Steve Theodore
 Summary: Introducing `mGui`, a module for making Maya GUI coding more pythonic and less infuriating.

 > I've left this article mostly intact, but some elements of the syntax have changed in mGui 2.0.
 The big changes, generally speaking, are under the hood -- but the 2.0 version uses pep-8 style naming so the capital letters for properties have been replaced with lower-case ones.
-See the [mGui updates](mGui_updates_2) post for a more up-to-date view of the current mGui syntax
+See the [mGui updates](mGui_updates_2) post for a more up-to-date view of the current mGui syntax. mGui 2 will be the main line in GitHub after 10-10-2016.

 In [Rescuing Maya GUI From Itself](rescuing_maya_gui_from_itself.html) I talked in some detail about how to use descriptors and metaclasses to create a wrapper for the Maya GUI toolkit that, er, sucks less than the default implementation.
 I also strove mightily to include a lot of more or less irrelevant references to [Thunderbirds](http://www.youtube.com/watch?v=BfIAKj3Gl1E).
 This time out I want to detail what a working implementation of the ideas I sketched out there looks like.